kimandrews/Wireworm_popgen/README.md

-# Pipelines for wireworm genome assembly & RADseq genotyping
+# Pipeline for wireworm genome assembly & RADseq genotyping

 Analyses implemented in the following manuscript: